 ●Lymphocyte subsets (underlying immune deficiency diseases are sometimes found)

 The first five are only available in specialized centers .

-Findings consistent with HLH include elevated soluble IL-2 receptor alpha; reduced NK function or cell surface expression of CD107alpha; elevated sCD163; and reduced perforin, SAP, or XIAP.
-Peripheral blood T cell subsets show a normal helper/suppressor ratio, with low numbers of B cells and variable immunoglobulin levels [11,153-159].
+Findings consistent with HLH include elevated soluble IL-2 receptor alpha; reduced NK function or cell surface expression of CD107alpha; elevated sCD163; and reduced perforin, SAP, or XIAP [11,154-159].
+Immunoglobulin levels are variable .
+Peripheral blood lymphocyte subsets generally show normal T cell numbers and helper/suppressor ratio, and may show decreased numbers of B cells or NK cells [11,160].
 Elevation of granzyme B has been found and is thought to be part of the immune signature of lymphocyte activation .